followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/10 Specifying the Options/05 Simple Options.md

 [note]

 Specifying the `ID` option is not necessary.
-However, you may need it if you plan to access the widget's JavaScript API at runtime (for example, to [call a method](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/#Calling_Methods)).
+However, you may need it if you plan to access the control's JavaScript API at runtime (for example, to [call a method](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/#Calling_Methods)).
 The `ID` option's value should meet certain requirements:

 - It must always be unique in a page's context;
-- If a partial view is loaded multiple times, each partial view instance must render all the widgets with unique IDs;
+- If a partial view is loaded multiple times, each partial view instance must render all the controls with unique IDs;
 - It should meet the [`id` attribute's requirements in HTML5](https://www.w3.org/TR/html5/dom.html#the-id-attribute).

 [/note]